-A new planning application has been submitted by Blackbrooks Garden Centre to redevelop the former Hare & Hounds pub and adjoining car sales yard at 381-391 Old London Road and build a block of 14 one- and two- bedroom flats with 3 retail units at ground floor level.
+A new planning application has been submitted to redevelop the former Hare & Hounds pub and adjoining car sales yard at 381-391 Old London Road and build a block of 14 one- and two- bedroom flats with 3 retail units at ground floor level.
 It will include 18 parking spaces.
 If you want to see more details and comment on the proposals here.

 When icy conditions are forecast the Highway Authority will grit all primary routes first.
 This is all A and B roads and some C roads.
 They give priority to the C roads leading to hospitals, fire, ambulance and police stations, bus and railway stations, most main shopping areas and schools and difficult sites (very steep hills, etc)